A big part of a Christian's life, is constantly resisting temptations.

 Perseverance: Thayer - 1a)

-in the NT the characteristic of a man who is not swerve
+in the NT the characteristic of a man who will not swerve

 deliberate purpose and his loyalty